nvictus/pqdict/README.rst

 .. code:: python

-    from pqdict import heapsorted_by_value
+    from pqdict import sort_by_value

     billionaires = {'Bill Gates': 72.7, 'Warren Buffett': 60.0, ...}
-    top10_richest = heapsorted_by_value(billionaires, maxheap=True)[:10]
+    top10_richest = sort_by_value(billionaires, maxheap=True)[:10]

 License
 -------

 This module was written by Nezar Abdennur and is released under the MIT license.
-It makes use of some code that was adapted from the Python implementation of the ``heapq`` module, which was written by Kevin O'Connor and augmented by Tim Peters and Raymond Hettinger.
+The modified heap implementation was adapted from the ``heapq`` module in the Python standard library, which was written by Kevin O'Connor and augmented by Tim Peters and Raymond Hettinger.